 Your foot doctor may order imaging tests to help make sure your heel pain is caused by plantar fasciitis and not another problem.

 X-rays provide clear images of bones.
 They are useful in ruling out other causes of foot pain, such as fractures or arthritis.
 Heel spurs can be seen on an x-ray.
-Dr Kevin Lee does not order xrays in clear cut cases of plantar fasciitis.
+Dr Victor Seah does not order xrays in clear cut cases of plantar fasciitis.

 Other Imaging Tests